PeterHickman/spaghetti/README.md

 ### `games`

-Programs that will run under my CPU
+Programs that will run under my CPU.
+Some have required small tweaks, some have had more untensive rewrites